eddiethedean/feathertail/README.md

 ## ✨ Features

 - ✅ Build `TinyFrame` from Python dict records (`from_dicts`)
-- ✅ Support for nested types (`Mixed`, `OptMixed`) and optional columns
+- ✅ Automatic type inference and mixed type handling
-- ✅ Automatic type inference
+- ✅ Support for optional and mixed columns, with fallback to PyObject if needed
 - ✅ Fill missing values (`fillna`)
 - ✅ Cast columns to different types (`cast_column`)
-- ✅ Edit columns with custom Python functions (`edit_column`)
+- ✅ Edit columns flexibly with type-adapting edits (`edit_column`)
 - ✅ Drop or rename columns
 - ✅ Simple group-by aggregations with `TinyGroupBy`
 - ✅ Export to Python dicts (`to_dicts`)
-- ✅ Lightweight, fast, and pure Rust core
+- ✅ Lightweight, fast, pure Rust core

 ---